Rob-Reutiman/Rob-Reutiman/README.md

 ### About Me

-Hi!
-I'm Rob, and I'm a senior Computer Science major at the University of Notre Dame.
-I'm passionate about web and app development and am always excited about new projects.
+Rob is a Software Consultant at Pariveda Solutions tackling complex software engineering problems faced by his clients.
+He is passionate about web and cloud technologies and loves working with different teams and meeting new people.

 <br />